 The Classic, now in its seventh year, fueled by assistance from MLB, features the pre-game Home Run Contest at 1 p.m. and the Cooperstown Main Street Game Day Parade at 12 noon.
 First pitch of the Classic is slated for 2:05 p.m.

 Hall of Famers Phil Niekro and Ozzie Smith return as team captains and managers.
 They will be joined by Hall of Famers Rollie Fingers, Tom Glavine, Tony Perez and Robin Yount, who will serve as coaches for the teams.
 The full rosters of Classic players will be in announced later this spring.

-Players already committed to appear at the 2015 Hall of Fame Classic include:
+2015 Hall of Fame Classic participants

 Hall of Fame Classic Weekend features family events designed to promote interactivity between fans and their baseball heroes.
 Following the game on Saturday, the Hall of Fame will reprise its A Night at the Museum program, now in its third season.
 Hall of Fame legends and former players will greet fans throughout the Museum on Saturday evening beginning at 7 p.m.

 Also as part of Classic Weekend, Hall of Fame members will lead an exclusive golf outing, the Cooperstown Classic Clinic will be held for youngsters ages 7-12 on Friday, May 22, an exclusive photo opportunity with Hall of Fame members will be held on Saturday, May 23 and the BASE Race 5K and 10K runs will take place on Saturday, May 23.